mattyg915/SearchApp/README.md

 ### `yarn start`

-Builds the app for to the `build` folder.
+Builds the app to the `build` folder.
 Then launches the app in your default browser.
 If it does not launch automatically, the app can be reached at http://localhost:3000